Corn Cockle: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Side Effects of Corn Cockle

 While corn cockle may have health advantages, it is crucial to be aware of potential adverse effects.
 Raw corn cockle seeds contain harmful substances such as saponins and alkaloids.
-Consuming high quantities of these seeds can be dangerous, causing you to develop symptoms such as nausea, vomiting, and gastrointestinal discomfort.
+Consuming quantities of these seeds can be dangerous, causing you to develop symptoms such as nausea, vomiting, and gastrointestinal discomfort.
 It is critical not to eat raw or inadequately prepared corn cockle seeds.

-People who are allergic to plants in the Caryophyllaceae family should avoid taking corn cockle as a supplement. rashes, itching, and respiratory problems are all indications of allergic responses.
+People who are allergic to plants in the Caryophyllaceae family should avoid taking corn cockle as a supplement.
+Skin rashes, itching, and respiratory problems are all indications of allergic responses.
 If any bad reactions occur, discontinue usage and seek medical treatment.

 A young girl having vomit.